 What causes floaters?

-A people age, the vitreous gel may start to thicken or shrink, forming clumps or strands inside the eye.
+As you age, the vitreous gel may start to thicken or shrink, forming clumps or strands in the eye.
 The vitreous gel can pull away from the back wall of the eye, causing a posterior vitreous detachment.
-It is a common cause of floaters.
+This is a common cause of floaters.

 Posterior vitreous detachment is more common for people who: